githubschool/foundations-4-28-15/bios/srikanthchitipotu.md

 This is my bio

--My favorite color
+-My favorite color is blue
--My favorite restaurant
+-My favorite food is pizza